kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

 Kyma Environment Broker allows you to configure operations that you can run on a Runtime.
 Each operation consists of several steps and each step is represented by a separate file.
 As every step can be re-launched multiple times, for each step, you should determine a behavior in case of a processing failure.
 It can either:

-- Return an error, which interrupts the entire process, or
+- return an error, which interrupts the entire process, or
-- Repeat the entire operation after the specified period.
+- repeat the entire operation after the specified period.

 > **NOTE:** It's important to set lower timeouts for the Kyma installation in the Runtime Provisioner.

-## Operations

-Operation defines stages and steps, which represents a part of work to be done.

-The stage is a grouping unit for steps.

-Step is a part of the stage

-Operation can contain multiple stages, and stage can contain multiple steps.

-Each step returns time value (duration) which tells if steps should be repeated or not, if duration is equal to 0 then it means that step was processed successfully and there is no need to repeat it, and the operation can go forward.
-If duration is more than 0 it means that step need to be repeated and also all previous steps within stage are repeated from beginning.
-It is each step responisbility to handle retries and ensure that it logic is executed once.
-Retry pattern applies only to steps.
-Once all steps in stage are executed with success, then stage is marked as finished and never repeat again, even if next one will fail.

-### Provisioning
+## Provisioning

 Each provisioning step is responsible for a separate part of preparing Runtime parameters.
 For example, in a step you can provide tokens, credentials, or URLs to integrate Kyma Runtime with external systems.
 All data collected in provisioning steps are used in the step called [`create_runtime`](https://github.com/kyma-project/control-plane/blob/main/components/kyma-environment-broker/internal/process/provisioning/create_runtime.go) which transforms the data into a request input.
 The request is sent to the Runtime Provisioner component which provisions a Runtime.
 The provisioning process contains the following steps: